-

 Bethany Donithorn

-She holds a Master of Public Policy from the Hertie School of Governance, a Master of International Relations from the Geneva School of Diplomacy and a Bachelors in Linguistics from Effat University.
+Asha holds a Master of Public Policy (Policy Analysis) from the Hertie School of Governance, a Master of International Relations from the Geneva School of Diplomacy and a Bachelor of Science in E&T (Linguistics) from Effat University.

 Asha Manoharan